enasmzfr-cpu/Rock-paper-Scissor-Game/README.md

 A camera is required.
 On first run the MediaPipe hand model (`hand_landmarker.task`) is downloaded automatically, so you do not need to add that file to GitHub.

-Click **Start Game**, wait for the countdown, then show rock, paper, or scissors.